thylm/Crowd-Detection/README.md

 # Crowd Detection and Alert System

 This project uses Yolov5 to detect people in a video stream and raises an alert when more than **n** people are detected continuously for over **m** seconds.
-It captures a screenshot when the condition is met and saves the alert images.
+It show an alert message on the screen and captures a screenshot when the condition is met and saves the alert images.

 ## Features